Playing and Living • Beyond the Notes

 • Heating water to the correct temperature is key to success when making a specialty Chinese leaf tea.
 As a general rule, white teas require 80°, green teas 85°, oolong teas 85-90°, black and pu-erh teas 95-100°.

 • Modern digital kettles can boil water to a specified temperature, which takes the guesswork out of making a good brew.
-I bought this temperature controlled kettle from Amazon, and love it!
+I bought a temperature controlled kettle and love it!

 • Empty the kettle fully after use, pouring in fresh aerated water each time you heat.

 • Purchasing a yixing clay teapot or gaiwan might come later, but for now it’s easy to pick up a simple, practical teapot.
 Many (like the one linked) include a straining pot which makes their use as easy as possible, and avoids waste.

 • Steep the tea leaves in the pot for the correct amount of time.
 I just set the timer on my mobile phone.
 Easy!